Reference documentation that never gets outdated

 Define once.
 Generate everything else.

 Most teams maintain configuration properties twice.
-Code defines them.
-Docs describe them.
+Code defines them, docs describe them, and then the two drift apart.

 The problem